ckeditor/ckeditor5/docs/tutorials/crash-course/editor.md

 ## Test environment

-For the purposes of this tutorial, we have created a minimal setup required to use the editor.
+For this tutorial, we have created a minimal setup required to use the editor.
 To follow along, run the commands below:

 ```bash
 npx -y degit ckeditor/ckeditor5-tutorials-examples/crash-course crash-course